GrantGryczan/global-react-state/README.md

 ## Avoid unnecessary re-render attempts

-Because the setter function can also be called outside a component, it is _never_ necessary to do this:
+Because the setter function can also be called outside a component, it is _never_ necessary for a component to use a global state hook without using the value of the state:

 ```ts
 // ❌ DON'T do this.